Smyrna Public Library

 The Smyrna Public Library is an independent municipal library in the U.S. state of Georgia.
 It is located at 100 Village Green Circle in downtown Smyrna.
-It is the only public library in the county which is not a part of the Cobb County Public Library System.
+Not only is it the only public library in the county that is not a part of the Cobb County Public Library System, but it is the only public library in the state that is not a part of a public library system at all.

 An educational and cultural resource for the residents, the library offers a wide variety of services to the community.
 The library collection has grown to over 130,000 items in a wide variety of formats.
 Books, audiobooks, DVDs, videotapes, music CDs, and government documents can all be checked out by cardholders.
 There is free Internet access, and the library is a Wi-Fi hotspot.

 The library's reference collection includes over 8,000 volumes with special collections on military and genealogy.
 Access is also provided to over 200 computer databases through online subscriptions or on CD-ROM.
 The children's department presents more than 40 programs a month and was the recipient of the 2005 Georgia Library Association Eason Associates Program Award.

 The Friends of the Smyrna Library is one of the largest "Library Friends" groups in Georgia.
 They raise money for library activities and sponsor monthly adult speaker programs, a book discussion group, art exhibits, an annual dinner theatre, and the Murder Goes South Mystery Festival.